Gibberlings3/Imoen4Ever/README.md

 Another component lets Imoen return to the group when the group arrives at the first camp after marching out against the crusade.
 She will then be available as a party member until the original game events after the PC's fall kick in.

+More content for SoD offered is reactions to game events and dialogues for Imoen, the original "Imoen studies with Jannath" scene from the scrying pool as a cutscene, the possibility to toggle between Imoen's BG1 and SoD Portrait, and an altered dialogue after the poison attack to give a better reason why she will stay behind.

-Refer to the readme (link above) to see which other components are available.
+Please refer to the readme to see which other components are available.